Voice Type

 Countertenor

-Countertenor voice range (E3–E5) indicated on piano keyboard in green with dot marking middle C (C4)
+Countertenor voice range (E3–E5) indicated on piano keyboard in green with dot marking middle C (C4).

 Countertenor range: The countertenor is the highest male voice.
 Many countertenor singers perform roles originally written for a castrato in baroque operas.
+Except for a few very rare voices (such as the American male soprano Michael Maniaci or singers with a disorder such as Kallmann syndrome), singers called countertenors generally sing in the falsetto register, sometimes using their modal voice for the lowest notes.
 Historically, there is much evidence that the countertenor, in England at least, also designated a very high tenor voice, the equivalent of the French haute-contre.
 Until about 1830, all male voices used some falsetto-type voice production in their upper range.
-Countertenor voices span a broad range, covering E3 to E5.
+Countertenor voices span a broad range, covering C4 to C6 (some as high as F6) to a range just above tenor covering D3 to about D5.[citation needed]

 Tenor

-Tenor voice range (C3–C5) indicated on piano keyboard in green with dot marking middle C (C4)
+Tenor voice range (C3–C5) indicated on piano keyboard in green with dot marking middle C (C4).

 Tenor range: The tenor is the highest male voice within the modal register.
 The typical tenor voice lies between C3 (one octave below middle C) to C5 (one octave above middle C).
-The low extreme for tenors is roughly A
+The low extreme for tenors is roughly B2 (the second B-flat below middle C).
+At the highest extreme, some tenors can sing up to F5 (the second F above middle C).[6]

 Baritone

-Baritone voice range (A2–A4) indicated on piano keyboard in green with dot marking middle C (C4)
+Baritone voice range (A2–A4) indicated on piano keyboard in green with dot marking middle C (C4).

 Baritone subtypes: Baritones are often divided into different subcategories based on range, vocal color or timbre, the weight of the voice, and dexterity of the voice.
 Baritones are often broken down into nine subcategories: baryton-Martin, lyric baritone, bel canto or coloratura baritone, kavalierbariton, heldenbaritone, Verdi baritone, dramatic baritone, baryton-noble, and bass-baritone.[3]